 Canvas controls can be used to create extremely sophisticated controls, such as the Layout Editor in Xojo itself.

-Refer to Canvas in Reference Guide for details on all its events, properties and methods.
+Refer to the Canvas class for details on all its events, properties and methods.

 Below is a list of commonly used events, properties and methods.

 Paint - The Paint event is called when the Canvas needs to redraw itself.
 This could be called automatically by the operating system or by a call to Refresh or Invalidate.
 Use the supplied graphics object (g) for all Canvas drawing.

 AllowFocus - Since Canvas controls are often used to create custom controls, you use this property if you want the Canvas to be able to get focus.

 AllowTabs - Normally tabs move the focus to the next control.
 If you want the Canvas to instead trigger the KeyDown event, set AllowTabs to True.

 Backdrop - Specifies the image that is used as the background for the Canvas.
 You will get better performance and reliability by drawing your image in the Paint event rather than using Backdrop.

 AllowFocusRing - Since Canvas controls are often used to create custom controls, you use this property if you want the Canvas to have a focus ring around it when it has focus (macOS only).